dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/query-designer/_index.md

 9. Click Ok
 10. Enter a new document name and Save

 Click the red {{%button%}}X{{%/button%}} button to remove the original query so it can no longer be used.
-The deleted queryt will still show up on accounts it was added to prior to being deleted, but users will not be able to add it to new accounts.
+The deleted query will still show up on accounts it was added to prior to being deleted, but users will not be able to add it to new accounts.

 This method also allows for an existing queryt to easily be re-catagorized by role.